Some additional information in one line

 Automate cash flow management

-Automating accounts payable (AP) and accounts receivable (AR) enables you to track cash inflows and outflows easily.
+Automating accounts receivable and accounts payable enables you to track cash inflows and outflows easily.

 Plooto simplifies and automates cash flow management.
 Through a single integrated AP/AR platform, you can effortlessly manage the entire cash flow cycle.